10 Causes Why Mobile App Crashes Happenby QArea Team on February 10, 2014

 - Device incompatibility

-Since testing across all the Android devices is impossible, iOS has a significant amount of fragmentation, too.
+Since mobile app testing across all the Android devices is impossible, iOS has a significant amount of fragmentation, too.

 - Fatal production bugs